thaobui149/windows-networking-lab/README.md

 ## Overview

-This project simulates a small multi
--subnet Windows network environment using Hyper-V and Windows Server technologies.
+This project simulates a small multi-subnet Windows network environment using Hyper-V and Windows Server technologies.

 The lab focuses on:

-- TCP/IP networking fundamentals
+* TCP/IP networking fundamentals
-- DHCP configuration
+* DHCP configuration
-- DNS configuration
+* DNS configuration
-- Routing between subnets using RRAS
+* Routing between subnets using RRAS
-- Cross-subnet communication
+* Cross-subnet communication
-- Windows networking administration
+* Windows networking administration

-The environment was built to strengthen practical networking skills commonly required for IT Support and Junior System Administrator roles.
+This lab was created to practice practical Windows networking and routing concepts in a virtualized environment.

 ---

 # Technologies Used

-- Windows Server 2022
+* Windows Server 2022
-- Hyper-V
+* Hyper-V
-- Routing and Remote Access (RRAS)
+* Routing and Remote Access (RRAS)
-- DHCP
+* DHCP
-- DNS
+* DNS
-- Windows 10
+* Windows 10
-- TCP/IP Networking
+* TCP/IP Networking

 ---